Gul210902/STR_26__24/A1/README.md

 ### Fact-check method

 The claim was checked in `B308X.ifc` using Python and IfcOpenShell.
-The script extracted all `IfcBuildingStorey` objects and recorded their names, elevations and assigned structural elements.
+The script (issue_1_storey_fact_check.py) extracted all `IfcBuildingStorey` objects and recorded their names, elevations and assigned structural elements.

+The generated output is available in (issue_1_storey_results.txt).

 ### Script results